statistikat/STATcubeR/README.md

 ## Consistent data formats

-Both OGD data and data form the `/table` endpoint are wrapped into an `{R6}` class to provide easy acces to data and metadata.
+Both OGD data and tables form the REST API are wrapped into an `{R6}` class to provide easy access to data and metadata.
 For example, the `$tabulate()` method is also available for tables from the REST API.

 ```r